 Now to the adults.
 Castrate an adult male cat (or the males of many other species) and he will gradually lose the ability and motivation for sex.
 Amazingly, the same is true for human males, though what happens depends crucially on when castration takes place.
 Castration before puberty prevents much or all subsequent sexuality: such people were well known in antiquity, and called eunuchs.
 But castration after puberty has much less effect, and although sexuality declines slowly, some (a variable amount) may remain.
 Something important happens in the brain at puberty: we don’t know what this is.
 It is said that some of the supposed (post-pubertal) eunuchs guarding the harems of olden times took advantage of this without their masters knowing!

-Testosterone or its action are often reduced for medical reasons in older men.
+Testosterone or its action is often reduced for medical reasons in older men.
 The results are the same: a progressive loss of sexual ability which is individually varied; we can’t yet predict how men will differ.
 Testosterone declines slowly with age, again something that varies between men.
 Does this matter?
 There is a wide supposition that it does, and testosterone prescriptions for men over 40 have tripled over the past decade.
 Whether they have the intended results on sexuality, but also on generalized vigor, is still debated.
 Testosterone goes on playing its ancient role even in humans, though its actions are moderated and controlled by laws, customs, prohibitions of all kinds generated by the complex human brain.
-So when you next see a sports car, with blaring radio, being driven past you rather too fast, or you’re in a bar and a fight between two men breaks out, and you mutter "too much testosterone", you have a good point; though it’s not too much testosterone, but too little control.
+So when you next see a sports car, with blaring radio, being driven past you rather too fast, or you’re in a bar and a fight between two men breaks out, and you mutter "too much testosterone," you have a good point; though it’s not too much testosterone, but too little control.

 But the real surprise comes in women.
 Blood levels of testosterone in women are about one fifth that of men.
 Nevertheless, they are important.
 Studies on women in whom testosterone has diminished show that it has marked actions on sexuality: particularly the drive for sex, sometimes called libido.
 Treating such women with small amounts of testosterone restores their sexual drive.
 Women who complain of a low sexual drive are often treated successfully with small amounts of testosterone.
 The females of other species, such as rodents, don’t show this: their females respond to the ovarian hormones rather than testosterone though, interestingly, female monkeys are similar to humans: females’ sexuality is stimulated by testosterone, as in women.
 Why has this change happened?
 We have no idea, but one result is that it separates sexuality from fertility, in that ovarian hormones vary during the menstrual cycle, whereas testosterone either doesn’t or changes only a little (this may be why some women have increased sexual drive at some stage of their menstrual cycle).
 This can have important social consequences; fertility in women is disguised in a way not seen in other species.